SalahLuha/Mohamed-khaled0/README.md

 - :school: I am a `Student` at Faculty of Computer Science at Thebes Academy
 - :thinking: I’m currently open for: `An Internship` or a new `job opportunity`,
-- 🌱 I’m currently learning **Test Automation , API Testing , Database Testing , Performance Testing  **
+- 🌱 I’m currently learning **API Testing , Database Testing , Performance Testing  **
 - :technologist: I love using Software as a solution for every `Problem`
 - :nerd_face: Always `learning new things`
 - :computer: I am a Software Tester at `UTest`